 Are you passionate about writing?
 Maybe you’re working on the great American novel, but you need a way to make money in the meantime.
 Why not start a freelance writing business to use your skills to make a living?

-A freelance writing business writes various pieces for companies or individuals, including articles, blog posts, whitepapers, letters, and more.
+A freelance writer composes various pieces for companies or individuals, including articles, blog posts, whitepapers, letters, and more.
 Some specialize in writing about certain subjects such as business or fashion.

 A freelance writing career is an ideal type of business because it provides time flexibility and deciding on what work to take on.
 Some writers focus on specific topics, niches, or target audiences, while others vary the topics they write on.

 According to Statista, there are 67.6 million freelancers of various types in the United States.
 It is projected that the number will be 86.5 million by 2027, just over half the U.S. workforce.
 It is difficult to estimate the total revenue for freelance writers because freelance writing businesses are small and private companies.

 The industry is growing due to people wanting job flexibility and because the demand for freelance writers is growing.
 It is estimated that 48% of companies hired freelancers in 2018, and that number is steadily increasing.

 Your target market will be companies or individuals who need writing services, particularly in your chosen specialty.